FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

    FIRST-Tech-Challenge/FtcRobotContoller repo may always fetch changes, but should never attempt to push changes up to the repo.

-A **Clone** is a copy of a respository, typically on a local computer.
+A **Clone** is a copy of a repository, typically on a local computer.
 A team member creates a branch of the team's repository for feature development, and clones the branch to a local computer.
 Software development and testing then happens completely within their local clone.
 Once they're finished, or they've